vrettasm/NapShift/README.md

 ## Virtual environment (recommended)

-It is highly advised to create a single virtual environment to avoid messing with the main Python installation.
+It is highly advised to create a separate virtual environment to avoid messing with the main Python installation.
 On Linux and macOS systems
 type:

     $ python3 -m venv napshift_venv

-Note: "napshift_venv" is an optional name.
+Note: "napshift_venv" is an _optional_ name.

 Once the virtual environment is created activate it with: